kkamdooong/crontab-with-history/README.md

 # Crontab with History

-This script wraps the original crontab.
-It is useful in situations where several people are managing servers.
+This script code is based on using Crontab commands.
+It would be useful if you have many users sharing one ID in a server and they use Crontab.

+## Features
+- It writes a history log whenever a user edits Crontab through this.
+- It prevents concurrent editing by creating a lock file.
-It writes diff history after editing crontab and prevents removing crontab by mistake.
+- It prevents users from removing Crontab configs by mistake.
-It also locks when someone modifies crontab to prevent overwriting problems.

 ## Usage